INSPIRE-MIF/gp-data-service-linking-simplification/README.md

-# gp-data-service-linking-simplification
+# Good Practice: Data and Service Linking Simplification
-Good Practices on a consensus-based simplified approach for INSPIRE data and service linkages
+This repository contains a list of good practices for a consensus-based simplified approach for INSPIRE data and service linkages